|

 | The Four Core Beliefs

 As a native of Spartanburg County, Glenn Reese learned firsthand about the values and work ethic that define the people of Spartanburg County.
 Glenn's parents married in the middle of the Great Depression and started a family with nothing but love, hope and a strong work ethic.
 During the Depression his father became a minister while holding down multiple jobs and attending Furman University and later seminary in Louisville.
-Glenn learned from his father and started working early as a paperboy, plus doing odd jobs for people in the church and the community.
+Glenn learned from his father and started working at an early age as a paperboy, plus doing odd jobs for people in the church and the community.
 Every summer found him working.
 His first summer jobs were mostly in peaches, working both as a peach picker in the orchards, and in the peach sheds as a sorter.
-By the time he graduated from Chapman High School in 1959, Glenn had held down his first permanent job as a summer lifeguard at Silver Lake (near Lyman) for two years, then as head lifeguard at Rainbow Lake (north of Boiling Springs) from 1963 until its closure in September 1966.
+Glenn worked as a summer lifeguard at Silver Lake (near Lyman) for two years, then as head lifeguard at Rainbow Lake (north of Boiling Springs) from 1963 until its closure in September 1966.

-At Mars Hill Junior College and then at Auburn University, Glenn worked to pay his way through college initially as a cafeteria worker and then as a local barber.
-The hard work paid off in 1963 when Glenn graduated from Auburn University with a Bachelor of Arts in Communications and was able to return back to Spartanburg County to begin a career in education that would span nineteen years.
-Teaching may very well have been the experience that let Glenn know how versatile, yet how similar the citizens of Spartanburg County are.
-While teaching science, Glenn had the chance to teach at three different schools, Byrnes High School, Pacolet High School, and Boiling Springs High School, in three very different parts of Spartanburg County.
+First at Mars Hill Junior College and then at Auburn University, Glenn worked to pay his way through college initially as a cafeteria worker and then as a local barber.
+The hard work paid off in 1963 when Glenn graduated from Auburn University with a Bachelor of Arts degree and was able to return to Spartanburg County to begin a career in education that would span nineteen years.

 Due to the unexpected death of his father, W. W. Reese, in 1979, Glenn began to manage his father’s business, Spartanburg’s Krispy Kreme.
-This business was started in 1966, by his father, at 793 N. Church St (now a parking lot near the hospital).
-In 1969 his father moved Krispy Kreme to ia new building on 351 N Church St (adjacent to the auditorium).
+This business was acquired in 1966, by his father, at 793 N. Church St (now a parking lot near the hospital).
+In 1969 his father moved Krispy Kreme to a new building on 351 N Church St (adjacent to the auditorium).
 In 2005 Glenn relocated to a larger building across the street at its present location.
-It's still a family business.
-All of the family worked at Krispy Kreme at some time or another.
+It is still a family business.
+In August 2014, Glenn and his family opened another Krispy Kreme in Anderson, SC.
+All of the family have worked at Krispy Kreme at some time or another.
 Since its start in 1966, the Reese family has been synonymous with small business.

-Married for 42 years this June, Glenn Reese resides north of Boiling Springs with his wife, Janis.
+Married for 46 years, Glenn Reese resides north of Boiling Springs with his wife, Janis.
 Together, they have raised four grown children, Glenn, Jr., David, Kathryn (Britt), and Michael.

 Overview of Glenn Reese's History

-1942 – Born January 6 1959 – Graduated from Chapman High School (Inman, SC) 1959-61 –Went to Mars Hill Junior College and received his associate in Arts.
-Went to Auburn University after that for 2 years and finished in 1963 where he received is B.A.
-1963 – Began teaching @ James F. Byrnes High School and was a school teacher for 19 years – Pacolet, Gaffney, and Boiling Springs High School 1963 – Began Referring High School Basketball 1967 – Finished his Masters in Education @ Converse College 1970 – Married Janis Dearybury (June 19th) 1971 – Welcomed the birth of their first child Glenn Reese Jr. (April 7th) 1972 – Welcomed the birth of their second son David Reese (April 12th) 1973 - Opened the original “Timeout” Restaurants in Spartanburg and Boiling Springs 1975 – Welcomed the birth of their third child Kathryn Reese (June 2nd) 1980 – Sold “Timeout” Restaurants to devote time to Krispy Kreme.
-1981 – Welcomed the birth of their fourth child Michael Reese (Nov.
-3rd) 1982 - Left the education field but continued to officiate college basketball 1990 – Ran for Senate District 11 1991 – Current – State Senator for Senate District 11 2001 -2011 - Welcomed the birth of 8 wonderful grandchildren!!!
+1942 – Born January 6 1959 – Graduated from Chapman High School (Inman, SC) 1959-61 –Attended Mars Hill Junior College and received his Associate in Arts.
+Attended Auburn University after that for 2 years and finished in 1963 where he received a Bachelor of Arts degree 1963 – Began teaching at James F. Byrnes High School and was a public school teacher for 19 years –Also teaching at Pacolet, Gaffney, and Boiling Springs High Schools 1963 – Began officiating High School Basketball 1967 – Completed a Masters in Education degree from Converse College 1970 – Married Janis Dearybury (June 19th) 1971 – Welcomed the birth of their first child Glenn Reese Jr. 1972 – Welcomed the birth of their second son David Reese 1973 - Opened the original “Timeout” Restaurants in Spartanburg (Poppy Square) and Boiling Springs (Liberty Square) 1975 – Welcomed the birth of their third child Kathryn Reese

 |